tgunr/mcp-client-for-ollama/README.md

 - Enter the **number** of the model you want to use
 - `s` or `save` - Save the model selection and return to chat
 - `q` or `quit` - Cancel the model selection and return to chat

+### Server Reloading for Development

+The `reload-servers` command (`rs`) is particularly useful during MCP server development.
+It allows you to reload all connected servers without restarting the entire client application.

+**Key Benefits:**
+- 🔄 **Hot Reload**: Instantly apply changes to your MCP server code
+- 🛠️ **Development Workflow**: Perfect for iterative development and testing
+- 📝 **Configuration Updates**: Automatically picks up changes in server JSON configs or Claude configs
+- 🎯 **State Preservation**: Maintains your tool enabled/disabled preferences across reloads
+- ⚡️ **Time Saving**: No need to restart the client and reconfigure everything

+**When to Use:**
+- After modifying your MCP server implementation
+- When you've updated server configurations in JSON files
+- After changing Claude's MCP configuration
+- During debugging to ensure you're testing the latest server version

+Simply type `reload-servers` or `rs` in the chat interface, and the client will:
+1. Disconnect from all current MCP servers
+2. Reconnect using the same parameters (server paths, config files, auto-discovery)
+3. Restore your previous tool enabled/disabled settings
+4. Display the updated server and tool status

+This feature dramatically improves the development experience when building and testing MCP servers.

 ## Configuration Management